 We try to limit our meat portions, and we eat plant-based meals often, but a fine cut, or even a perfectly seasoned cheap cut that is cooked until tender, is just fine by me.

-The name “pork belly” in this case is a little bit off putting because “belly”—it sounds so personal and round and like when I rub my dog’s belly, I don’t want to eat it, I just want to git that belleee.
+The name “pork belly,” in this case, is a little bit off-putting because “belly”—sounds so personal and round, and like when I rub my dog’s belly, I don’t want to eat it; I just want to get that belleee.

 And yet, here we are, eating pork belly and loving every moment of it.

-That said, pork belly is a rich, flavorful cut of the hog that’s used in a lot of chef-inspired dishes, on the grill, braised, seared or smoked.
+That said, pork belly is a rich, flavorful cut of the hog that’s used in a lot of chef-inspired dishes, on the grill, braised, seared, or smoked.

 Pork belly is what is left of the underside of a hog’s belly after the loin and spare ribs are removed.

-The cut appears in a strata of fat and flesh and is most fall-apart tender when slow-cooked.
+The cut appears in strata of fat and flesh and is most fall-apart tender when slow-cooked.

 Is bacon the same as pork belly?

 No, bacon isn’t exactly the same as pork belly, but the typical bacon we find packaged in grocery stores is cut from pork belly.

 Instead, pork belly is the whole slab cut from the fleshy underside of a pig.

 There are so many delicious ways to cook pork belly, including making homemade bacon.

-Common methods include roasting, smoking, and searing and pork belly adds luscious fat and flavor to so many dishes, that we had to list them here.
+Common methods include roasting, smoking, and searing, and pork belly adds luscious fat and flavor to so many dishes that we had to list them here.

 If you need pork belly and you need it fast, this is the recipe for you.

-The pork belly slices will come out bubbling and a bit charred on the edges, which is just pure perfection, if you ask me.
+The pork belly slices will come out bubbling and a bit charred on the edges, which is just pure perfection if you ask me.

 You can use any BBQ sauce that you like but do check out our BBQ sauce recipes.

-There are some incredible taco recipes out there in the world and this is one of them.
+There are some incredible taco recipes out there in the world, and this is one of them.

-Let’s start with the slaw that is made out of cabbage, carrots and pineapple.
+Let’s start with the slaw that is made out of cabbage, carrots, and pineapple.

-It has cilantro, lime juice and seasonings.
+It has cilantro, lime juice, and seasonings.